-After finally finding that perfect NYC apartment, it’s time to prove you can actually pay for it.
-Many NYC newbies and even natives can’t meet landlords’ strict criteria, like having a high credit score or a salary that equals 40-45 times the monthly rent, for example.
-Which is where guarantors come in–a co-signer who guarantees payment on the lease if it otherwise can’t be made.
+After finally finding that perfect New York City apartment, it’s time to prove you can actually pay for it.
+Many NYC newbies and even natives can’t meet landlords’ strict criteria, like having a high credit score or a salary that equals 40 to 45 times the monthly rent, for example.
+This is where guarantors come in.
+A guarantor is a co-signer who guarantees payment on the lease if it otherwise can’t be made.
 But this is an entirely additional process, from finding someone who fits the bill to gathering all of the necessary paperwork.
-To make the process simpler, 6sqft has put together a guide of everything you need to know about using guarantor and some tricks of the trade.
+Ahead, find out everything you need to know about using a guarantor, as well as some tricks of the trade.

 How do you know if you need a guarantor?